jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 ### Presbyopia
 This patient is most likely suffering from presbyopia, which is a common age-related disorder that results from the loss of elasticity in the lens.
 This decrease in elasticity prohibits accommodation of the lens, which is required in order to focus on near objects.
 The tendency of patients to hold reading material at a further distance is classic for presbyopia.
 Patients often have no history of eye problems.
 Most patients will report the onset of presbyopia while they are in their forties, and symptoms typically peak at some point in their sixties.
 The poor near vision associated with presbyopia can easily be improved with reading glasses.

-### Cataracts
+### Cataracts 白内障
+A cataract is a vision-impairing opacification of the lens, most commonly related to oxidative damage of the lens with aging.
+Other risk factors for cataract include diabetes, smoking, chronic sunlight exposure, and glucocorticoid use.

 Lens opacification is the cause of visual loss from cataracts.

+**Presentation**: painless loss / blurring of vision

+**Clinical Feature**
+- progressive, bilateral blurring of vision
+  - Cataracts are usually bilateral, but patients may become symptomatic in one eye before the other.
+- painless blurring of vision, bothersome glare, and often halos around lights at night due to scattering of light in the lens.
+- Ocular examination in early cataract formation may show a normal red reflex with clear visualization of the retina; as the cataract progresses, the red reflex is lost and retinal detail may not be visible.

+**Differentials**

+- Hypertension can cause progressive arteriolar changes in the retina.
+However, most patients with hypertensive retinopathy are asymptomatic; symptoms can occur due to retinal hemorrhage but typically present acutely with monocular vision loss.
+- Open-angle glaucoma presents with insidious, gradual loss of peripheral vision.
+This may lead to near-miss motor vehicle collisions, but night driving is not preferentially affected.
+Open-angle glaucoma also does not cause halos around bright lights; these are sometimes seen with acute angle-closure glaucoma, which classically presents with severe eye pain, conjunctival redness, and a poorly reactive mid-dilated pupil.
+- Macular degeneration causes decreased acuity of central vision.
+However, difficulty with night driving, typically due to glare, and halos are more suggestive of cataracts.
+- Diabetic retinopathy is characterized by vascular proliferation with or without vitreous hemorrhage.
+Symptoms are a late finding and may include floaters, decreased visual acuity, focal visual field defects, and acute monocular vision loss.
+However, it does not result in progressive blurring with glare and halos.

+**Management**
+- Cataracts typically follow a slowly progressive course, and treatment is indicated when loss of vision impairs activities of daily living.
+Definitive treatment is lens extraction with artificial lens implantation.
-Once removed, cataracts do not typically recur.
+- Once removed, cataracts do not typically recur.
 Following cataract surgery, some patients develop posterior capsule opacification (thickening of the capsule holding the artificial lens), which can cause cloudy vision and can be treated (eg, with laser) without resulting in longterm vision problems.

 #### Cortical Cataracts

+### Pterygium

+Pterygium is a wedge-shaped proliferation of conjunctival tissue that expands from the lateral aspects of the eye toward the cornea.
+Patients typically have chronic ultraviolet light exposure; myopia is not associated with pterygium development.

 Posterior Segment Conditions
 ------------------------